mhall24/virt20_data/README.txt

           FIFOs, and
       (3) explore alternate arrival distribution processes to assess the assumption of Poisson arrivals in the analytical model.
+    - See the README.txt in the sub-folder for detailed descriptions of the dataset.
   - alternate_scheduling_algorithms
     - Results for the three scheduling algorithms:
       - Round-robin scheduler (rr_sched.csv) - This is here for comparison to